dhis2/training-docs/content/android/lg_analytics.md

    ![tei_table3](images/analytics/tei_table3.png)

 7. Once it is finished, register a new TEI.
-Add at least 2 immunization events and fill in the temperature field.
-From here, navigate to the analytics tab to see the temperature table being made.
+Add at least 2 immunization events and fill in the weight and temperature fields.
+From here, navigate to the analytics tab to see the temperature and weight visualizations being made.

    ![tei_table4](images/analytics/tei_table4.png)

 #### STOP - End Exercise 2

 ## Exercise 3 - Configure a WHO nutrition chart

+***This exercise must be performed in groups.
+You can use the ADMIN account for the system to perform these exercises***

+Username : android.admin

+Password : District1#

 In this exercise you will create a chart with the WHO nutrition background.
 This chart requires some configuration to make the relation between your existing data elements and the information expected by the WHO nutrition chart.
 Remember to take turns to use the Android Settings Web App.